Woz4tetra/true_battlebot/playground/tapnet/README_labeling_workflow.md

-# TAPIR Point Labeling & Tracking Tool with Video Trimming
+# TAPIR Point Labeling & Tracking Tool

-This improved workflow addresses the limitations of automatic point detection by providing an interactive UI for manual point selection AND video trimming, followed by high-performance TAPIR tracking using OpenCV instead of mediapy.
+This improved workflow addresses the limitations of automatic point detection by providing an interactive UI for manual point selection, followed by high-performance TAPIR tracking using OpenCV instead of mediapy.

 ## 🎯 **Key Improvements**

-### **Interactive Point Labeling + Video Trimming**
+### **Interactive Point Labeling**
 - **Manual Point Selection**: Click to select the exact points you want to track
-- **Video Trimming**: Select only the relevant portion of your video
-- **Real-time Preview**: See selected points and trim markers overlaid on frames
+- **Real-time Preview**: See selected points overlaid on frames
 - **Multi-frame Support**: Add points at different frames if needed
 - **Easy Editing**: Right-click to remove points, keyboard navigation
-- **Integrated Export**: Outputs trimmed video + adjusted CSV coordinates
+- **Simple Workflow**: One CSV output file for clear tracking

 ### **OpenCV Performance**
 - **Faster I/O**: Replaced slow mediapy with OpenCV for 3-5x faster video reading/writing